mattlean/lean-js-app-starter/docs/building.md

 LJAS uses [electron-builder](https://electron.build) to build distributable apps for macOS, Windows, and Linux.

-Before building distributable apps, you must have an existing webpack production build, so make sure that `npm run build:production` has been run beforehand.
-Once that's available, run the following `package.json` script:
+Before building distributable apps, you must have an existing webpack production build, so make sure that the `build:production` `package.json` script has been run beforehand.
+Once that's available, run the following:

 ```console
 npm run dist
 ```

-This will use the webpack build in the `build/production/` directory and produce a distributable app in the `dist/` directory.
+This will initiate electron-builder which will use the build in the `build/production/` directory and produce a distributable app in the `dist/` directory.

 If you need to test the distributable app build process but you don't want to go through it completely, you can run the following script to generate the `dist/` directory without completely packaging the app: